-The audit committee consists of three directors (Peter Buecking, Brian Flagel and Otto-Hans Nowak) each of whom is financially literate and independent as defined under National Instrument 52-110 - Audit Committees.
+As of the date here, the Company's audit committee consists of three directors (Doug Morris, Brian Flagel and Garson Lee) each of whom is financially literate and independent as defined under National Instrument 52-110 - Audit Committees.
 The audit committee has a written charter setting out its mandate and responsibilities, which is set out in its entirety at Schedule "A" hereto.
 The audit committee assists the board of directors in fulfilling its responsibilities for oversight and supervision of financial and accounting matters and supervises the adequacy of Taiga's internal accounting controls and financial reporting practices and procedures and the quality and integrity of Taiga's audited and unaudited financial statements, including directly overseeing the external auditors and pre-approving all non-audit services to be provided by the external auditors.
 The committee reviews the business plan and operating and capital budgets.
 The audit committee also reviews Taiga's financial statements, management's discussion and analysis and the annual and interim earnings press releases prior to public disclosure.
 The committee is responsible for ensuring efficient and effective assessment of management of risk throughout Taiga.